537Studio/537Clock/README.en.md

 Video introduction: https://www.bilibili.com/video/BV1Y2421M7yk

+!
+[537 Clock] (537Clock_Introduction.PNG)

 ### Concept: Less is more

 The software is designed to create a great user experience.
 Icons built with useful characters and a user-friendly UI (user interface) that can be used to adjust the foreground color of the console (display character color).
-Its interactive experience also goes beyond the interaction of most command-line programs, such as selecting in-menu functions, where a normal command-line program requires the user to enter text before entering, while the 537 stopwatch cleverly uses a keyboard listening algorithm to react immediately when the software window is active.
+Its interactive experience also goes beyond the interaction of most command-line programs, such as selecting in-menu functions, where a normal command-line program requires the user to enter text before entering, while the 537 Clock cleverly uses a keyboard listening algorithm to react immediately when the software window is active.
 This greatly facilitates the use of the software.
 For example, during the timing period, the user presses and holds the spacebar for about 1 second (long press to avoid accidental touch), and the software will quickly open the pause panel with character animation, showing functions such as clearing and color grading.
 If you press the corresponding button of the function (not long press), the software will perform the relevant operation.

 ### features

-At the beginning of the design of the 537 stopwatch, the pursuit of **simplicity and efficiency**.
+At the beginning of the design of the 537 Clock, the pursuit of **simplicity and efficiency**.
 The following are the features and related introductions within the software:

 #### **Pause Panel**: